MultiCraft/repixture/README.md

 ## Licenses

-- Assets: all CC BY-SA 4.0, CC0, or GPL (The GPL ones I want replaced with CC), see per-mod READMEs.
+- Media: all CC BY-SA 4.0, CC0, or GPL (The GPL ones I want replaced with CC), see per-mod READMEs.
 - Source: all LGPLv2.1+ or MIT, see per-mod READMEs.